Skip to main content

 • contract actions caused by the incoming message, such as an update to the contract's storage (optional)

-• outgoing generated messages that are sent to other actors (optional)
+• outgoing messages generated and sent to other actors (optional)

 Not every transaction results in outgoing messages or updates to the contract's storage — this depends on the actions defined by the contract's code.